thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 To keep our application always working at any given time, we may only [commit](#commit) on green.
 This means, we only commit when the *Local Build* says SUCCESS which also involves all tests being green.

 On the other hand, when committing on red, we violate one of the two paramount practices: [Agree As a Team To Never Break The Build]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build).
-Once we violate this practice, we lose the ability to realise Continuous Integration as a team.
+Once we violate this practice, we lose the ability to reach Continuous Integration as a team.
+On top of that, we loose the ability to release an increment.
+All things considered, this means the team does not come close to a single piece flow.
+We learned from [Lean Manufacturing](https://en.wikipedia.org/wiki/Lean_manufacturing) this comes with an increased lead time and time to market.

 This is where [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) supports Continuous Integration.
 We start by writing a failing test.
 We implement as little production code as required to get the test passing to green.
 When the tests are green, we commit into [*Mainline*](#mainline).
 Then we refactor.
 If the test is red, we revert.
 When the test is green again, we commit again into [*Mainline*](#mainline).

-Thus, TDD creates this commit cadence that satisfies [*Commit Frequently*](#practice-6-commit-frequently) and is required to accomplish a state of Continuous Integration.
+Thus, TDD creates this commit cadence that satisfies [*Commit Frequently*](#practice-6-commit-frequently) and that is required to accomplish a state of Continuous Integration.

+That said, even when not following Test Driven Development, it is possible and still vital to satisfy *Commit Only on Green*.
+But ... we will have less confidence because we are moving forward in the dark.
+For sure, we will move slower.
+Again, this involves longer lead times and increased time to market.
+What is more, our design will not be as good as when we practice Test Driven Development.
+The importance of Test Driven Development is not the tests, it is to force the code into good design and writing testable code.
+Test Driven Development is a design tool, not a testing tool.

 ## Practice 8: Decouple the Codebase